-Details can be found here on our events page.
+Details can be found here on our ADHD support group page

 If you are outside the Brighton area: you may want to look at the page put together by our friends at AADDUK who have kindly collated a list of support groups around the country.

 The list can be seen here on the AADDUK website.